PeterJemley/Bridget-v2-beta/README.md

 ## Features

+- **Real-time Bridge Monitoring**: Live updates of Seattle bridge opening status
+- **On-Device Machine Learning**: Core ML training and inference using Apple Neural Engine
+- **Route Optimization**: ML-powered route scoring based on historical and real-time data
+- **Reactive UI**: SwiftUI with Observation framework for instant updates
+- **Modular Architecture**: Clean separation of concerns with comprehensive testing
+- **Production-Ready Training**: Robust on-device training with OS cues and session management

 ## Core Engineering Requirements Synopsis

-- [ ] Use Apple's Observation framework exclusively (`@Observable`, `withObservationTracking`)
+- [x] Use Apple's Observation framework exclusively (`@Observable`, `withObservationTracking`)
-- [ ] Fully leverage Apple macros (`@Observable`, `@ObservationIgnored`, etc.)
+- [x] Fully leverage Apple macros (`@Observable`, `@ObservationIgnored`, etc.)
-- [ ] Integrate non-real-time bridge opening data (Seattle Open Data API)
+- [x] Integrate non-real-time bridge opening data (Seattle Open Data API)
-- [ ] Integrate real-time slowdown data (from Apple Maps, processed via Core ML + ANE)
+- [x] Integrate real-time slowdown data (from Apple Maps, processed via Core ML + ANE)
-- [ ] Perform inference on-device using Core ML + Neural Engine
+- [x] Perform inference on-device using Core ML + Neural Engine
-- [ ] Ensure strict modularity, favoring decomposition over co-located logic
+- [x] Ensure strict modularity, favoring decomposition over co-located logic
-- [ ] All updates to data must reactively update the UI
+- [x] All updates to data must reactively update the UI

 ## Observation-First SwiftData App Architecture: Engineering Standards & Checklist

 ### Observation Framework Compliance
-- [ ] All observable types use @Observable macro (never manual Observable conformance)
+- [x] All observable types use @Observable macro (never manual Observable conformance)
-- [ ] All views use @Bindable for state passed from models
+- [x] All views use @Bindable for state passed from models
-- [ ] Any derived view-specific state is wrapped in @ObservationIgnored to prevent redundant observation
+- [x] Any derived view-specific state is wrapped in @ObservationIgnored to prevent redundant observation
-- [ ] withObservationTracking is used in performance-sensitive areas with custom onChange closures
+- [x] withObservationTracking is used in performance-sensitive areas with custom onChange closures
-- [ ] No use of @StateObject, @ObservedObject, or Combine-based publishers
+- [x] No use of @StateObject, @ObservedObject, or Combine-based publishers
-- [ ] All app state is stored in @Observable types, not @State or @EnvironmentObject
+- [x] All app state is stored in @Observable types, not @State or @EnvironmentObject

 ### Apple Macro Usage
-- [ ] All models use @Observable macro instead of protocol conformance
+- [x] All models use @Observable macro instead of protocol conformance
-- [ ] Use @ObservationIgnored for non-reactive properties (e.g. timestamps, caches)
+- [x] Use @ObservationIgnored for non-reactive properties (e.g. timestamps, caches)
-- [ ] No Apple macro is used outside of its intended context (e.g. @ObservationTracked only used by system)
+- [x] No Apple macro is used outside of its intended context (e.g. @ObservationTracked only used by system)
-- [ ] No redundant manual observation registration (e.g., ObservationRegistrar) unless low-level tuning is necessary
+- [x] No redundant manual observation registration (e.g., ObservationRegistrar) unless low-level tuning is necessary

 ### Data Integration (Non-Real-Time)
 - [x] Non-live data (Seattle Open Data API) is fetched asynchronously and decoded into @Observable models